Maks3w/FR3DLdapBundle/Resources/doc/index.md

 #       optReferrals:        false  # Optional
 #       useSsl:              true   # Enable SSL negotiation.
 Optional
 #       useStartTls:         true   # Enable TLS negotiation.
 Optional
+#       accountCanonicalForm: 3 # ACCTNAME_FORM_BACKSLASH this is only needed if your users have to login with something like HOST\User
+#       accountDomainName: HOST
+#       accountDomainNameShort: HOST # if you use the Backslash form set both to Hostname than the Username will be converted to HOST\User
     user:
         baseDn: ou=users, dc=host, dc=foo
         filter: (&(ObjectClass=Person))
         attributes:          # Specify ldap attributes mapping [ldap attribute, user object method]
 #           - { ldap_attr: uid,  user_method: setUsername } # Default
 #           - { ldap_attr: cn,   user_method: setName }     # Optional
+#           - { ldap_attr: mail. user_method: setEmail }    # If you are using FOS User Bundle this is a needed Field
 #           - { ldap_attr: ...,  user_method: ... }         # Optional
 #   service:
 #       user_manager: fos_user.user_manager          # Overrides default user manager